algilliland/ovt-data-pipeline/Addtl_instruct.md

 As said in the main instructions, the process should be run from the root directory (vto-data-pipeline).
 Run the entire pipeline using `python -m process`.
 The -m option tells python process is a module.

-Look at [Usage](https://github.com/algilliland/ovt-data-pipeline#usage)on the main readme in order to see the different ways you can run the pipeline.
+Look at [Usage](https://github.com/algilliland/ovt-data-pipeline#usage) on the main readme in order to see the different ways you can run the pipeline.

 You are able to run a single .py file by
 When an import error occurs with the message 'module name cannot be found' and the module is a locally created module, try running with PYTHONPATH=../ python test_config.py.
 This instructs python to check the directory above as well for the module.